BP signs $16 billion tight gas project deal in Oman

 Construction is expected to begin in 2014, with first gas expected in late 2017 and plateau production of around 1 bcf, or 28.3 million cubic meters, per day expected in 2018.

-This would be enough to meet around a third of the country’s current domestic gas needs.
+This level of production would be enough to meet around a third of the country’s current domestic gas needs.
 But Omani energy demand is rising rapidly and Muscat also hopes to import Iranian gas in a 25-year deal signed in August.

 “The country needs the gas to develop its economy,” Al Ruhmy told journalists.
 “Our needs for gas increase day by day.”

-BP expects to develop around 7 trillion cubic feet (tcf) of gas in the Khazzan project, and to pump around 25,000 barrels per day (bpd) of gas condensate, a light oil, helping ensure a good rate of return from the investment.
+BP, which will operate the project, expects to develop around 7 trillion cubic feet (tcf) of gas in the Khazzan project, and to pump around 25,000 barrels per day (bpd) of gas condensate, a light oil, from the field.

-The 30-year production sharing and gas sales agreements also allow BP to appraise more gas resources in Oman’s Block 61, which it expects to develop in later phases.
+The production sharing agreement and a gas sales agreement also allow BP to appraise more gas resources in Oman’s Block 61, which it expects to develop later.

+State-owned Oman Oil Company Exploration & Production (OOCEP) will hold a 40 percent stake in Block 61, while BP will hold 60 percent.

 The Omani government will take 55 percent of the gas sales revenues, while the rest will be split between the project partners, with 60 percent for BP and 40 percent for (OOCEP) after deducting costs, the minister told the news conference.